modo-studio/DarkSkyKit/README.md

 ## License

-ForecastKit is available under the MIT license.
+DarkSkyKit is available under the MIT license.
 See the LICENSE file for more info.